 The move to create a tablet-esque 2DS seems to be part of Nintendo's cost-cutting plan to have a widely available, budget friendly, handheld device.

 One screen most likely not affect the functionality of gameplay on the 2DS, but we'll have more on that later during our hands on.

 Nintendo announced a new handheld system today: the 2DS.
 Yes, world, a 2DS.
 And no, it's not a joke.

 The system will be available in Australia on October 12 in red with white and blue with black for $149.95 (US$129.99, about £83.85), the same day as North America.

 The 2DS has come as a surprise to many, causing many gamers to ask "what the heck?"
 The handheld, for its randomness, is quite a bit cheaper than the Nintendo 3DS and Nintendo 3DS XL, as well as the PS Vita, which saw a recent price drop.

 The 2DS is fully compatible with all 3DS and DS games, but is not 3D enabled.

-There is only one speaker which only plays mono sound compared to the stereo pair in the 3DS - but a headphone jack will feature full stereo.
+There is only one speaker that only plays mono sound, compared to the stereo pair in the 3DS - but a headphone jack will feature full stereo.

 - Wonder if we'll see Nintendo's 2DS at the upcoming PAX Prime in Seattle.